CompPhysLab/ttgsm/README.md

 Developed by **Evgenii Levdik** and **Alexey A. Shcherbakov**.

-For more details, refer to the following article: *[link to arXiv should be here]*.
+For more details, refer to the following article: [link](https://arxiv.org/abs/2409.07821).

 ## Installation
-This code requires `ttpy`, a Python implementation of the Tensor Train Toolbox.
-To install the required dependencies, run:
+This code requires [`ttpy`](https://github.com/oseledets/ttpy), a Python implementation of the Tensor Train Toolbox. `ttpy` doesn't support installation on Windows, so it's recommended to use a Linux-based OS.
+To install the required dependencies, run the following in a new environment:

 ```bash
 pip install numpy==1.23.5